NachoAG76/edaviz/faq.md

 ## Is the idea to make edaviz open source at some point?

+*Note: This question was asked on reddit.
+Florian, who developed edaviz during his Master Thesis, answered the question the following way.*

-I (Florian) am afraid, there is **no short answer** to this because I struggled with this question myself for a long time.
+I am afraid, there is **no short answer** to this because I struggled with this question myself for a long time.
 I hope you are fine with me sharing the **full story** with you:

 When I started my Master Thesis, my primary goal was to make Data Science in Python faster.
 While writing the thesis, I always asked myself: "how can I create the biggest benefit for the community that already gave me so much?"
 In the beginning, my answer was to open-source the package after the Master Thesis.